OmniPlex D Neural Data Acquisition System

 The OmniPlex® D Neural Data Acquisition System is Plexon’s flagship electrophysiology research system.
-The combination of superior front-end amplification and flexible, intuitive control software specifically tailored to the neuroscientist conducting extracellular recordings make the OmniPlex D System the most advanced neural data acquisition and online spike sorting system on the market today.
+The combination of superior front-end amplification; and flexible, intuitive control software specifically tailored to the neuroscientist conducting extracellular recordings; and game-changing new PL2 neural data file format make the OmniPlex D System the most advanced neural data acquisition and online spike sorting system on the market today.

 The OmniPlex D System is a compact, flexible platform for high performance data acquisition and powerful online spike sorting.
 It offers exceptionally low latency, superior common-mode rejection amplification and is well known for its user-friendliness.
 The OmniPlex D System is a combination of the OmniPlex chassis, OmniPlex Software version 1.7 or higher and a digital amplifier – all described below.

 - The compact OmniPlex chassis houses Plexon’s sophisticated electronics for operation, including synchronization and timing between the system components and the amplifier digital interface cards.
 The chassis incorporates a robust digital interface supporting up to 32 inputs as well as an auxiliary analog input supporting up to 32 or more inputs for non-neural experiment signals.